jorgeamaya/GitHub_test/README.md

 * Purpose: Show how to create a project in GitHub*

-These simple scripts show to organize a bioinformatics project according to the slides provided in the Materials directory of this repository.
+These simple scripts show how to organize a bioinformatics project according to the slides provided in the Materials directory of this repository.

 ## Annotation_1
 Write personal data to the file :thumbsup: